 Early Career Researcher Grant (ECRG)

-A one-time payment of A$10,000 to support Early Career Researchers.
+A one-time payment of up to A$10,000 to support Early Career Researchers.

 Applications will open in May 2022

 What is it?